raspberrypilearning/find-the-bug/en/quiz1/question_2.md

 - ( ) Change the number in the `move`{:class="block3motion"} block

   --- feedback ---
-Changing the number in the `move`{:class="block3motion"} block will change how far the sprite moves when it is clicked, but will not make the rocket keep moving.
+If you change the number in the `move`{:class="block3motion"} block, you will change how far the sprite moves when the green flag is clicked, but this change will not make the rocket keep moving.
   --- /feedback ---

 - ( ) Remove the `if on edge, bounce`{:class="block3motion"} block